aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### isThreadedComment() {#isThreadedComment--}

+<b>@deprecated.</b> Please use the 'isThreadedComment' property instead.
 Indicates whether this comment is a threaded comment.

 ```javascript
 isThreadedComment() : boolean;